 It's a game about talking as much as violence.
 The social deduction is enhanced with interactions through in-game proximity based voice chat where only those nearby can hear what's being said.
 There's also in-game text chat or just responding with emotes.

 Currently in early access on PC, coming to PlayStation, Xbox and Switch soon.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to First Class Trouble or are games with a similar theme or topic.
-These are good alternative games to First Class Trouble, or are a younger rated alternative for players not ready for PEGI 12+ or ESRB EVERYONE 10+ games.
+Our experts have hand-picked the following similar games.
+These are similar to First Class Trouble in how they play or their theme.
+These are good alternative games to First Class Trouble, or are a younger rated alternative for players not ready for PEGI 12 or ESRB EVERYONE 10+ games.